Platform

 1. IMPRESSIONS

-Impressions are one unit for measuring online display ads you have to know.
-A single impression occurs every time your display ad appears on a web page.
+Impressions are one unit for measuring online display ads you must know.
+Every time your display ad appears on a web page, a single impression is recorded.
 On many digital ad platforms, impressions are the basis for how you are charged for an ad.

 Impressions work the same way.
 You pay to serve your display advertisement to potential customers, but an impression does not guarantee a response, an action, or even more than a passing glance from the person seeing the ad.

-Since you’re online right now, you’ve no doubt had display ad impressions served to you.
-There are probably some you decided to click on, and others you scrolled on by.
-This is why you cannot measure online display advertising by impressions alone—the number of impressions really doesn’t give you an idea of the performance of your advertisement.
+Since you’re online right now, you’ve undoubtedly had display ad impressions served to you.
+You probably decided to click on some while others you scrolled past.
+This is why you cannot measure online display advertising by impressions alone—the number of impressions doesn’t give you an idea of the performance of your advertisement.

 2. CTR (CLICK THROUGH RATE)

 CTR is the next basic metric for measuring display advertisements.
-Going back to sending a postcard, CTR is like knowing how many people didn’t initially throw your postcard away.
-CTR is just what it sounds like: it is the percentage of viewers who clicked on your advertisement.
+Returning to sending a postcard, CTR is like knowing how many people didn’t initially throw your postcard away.
+CTR is just what it sounds like: the percentage of viewers who clicked on your advertisement.
 But just because someone brought your postcard inside doesn’t mean they are a new customer.

-There are a variety of reasons why a viewer may click on an advertisement, whether they do it by accident, out of curiosity, thinking it’s something else, or genuine interest.
+There are various reasons why viewers may click on an advertisement, whether by accident, out of curiosity, thinking it’s something else, or out of genuine interest.

 3. REACH

 Reach sits a step above impressions.
-Reach is the data about who is actually looking at your display advertisements.
+Reach is the data about who is looking at your display advertisements.
 In other words, it’s the number of unique individuals who see your advertisement.
-When someone is counted as a unique view, the system knows not to show them the same advertisement on a different website.
+When someone is counted as an exceptional view, the system knows not to show them the same ad on a different website.

 4. RETURN ON INVESTMENT (ROI)

-To calculate your ROI, first tally up how much you spent, including impression rates and other advertisement costs.
-Then measure how many new customers came from your advertisements and whether your new customers spent more than the advertisements cost.
+First, calculate your ROI by recording your spending, including impression rates and other advertisement costs.
+Then, measure the number of new customers who came from your advertisements and whether the new customers spent more than the advertisements cost.

 5. VIEW-THROUGH CONVERSIONS

 If you’re concerned that impressions that don’t lead to a click are going to waste, consider the value of a view-through conversion.
-View-through conversions happen when a customer sees your ad, doesn’t click on it, but later converts.
+View-through conversions happen when a customer sees your ad but doesn’t click on it and later converts.
 This metric can help you analyze which ads are the most effective and what makes them effective, such as which sites they appear on and where they appear on the page.

 6. LIFETIME VALUE (LTV)

 LTV deals with the accounting and ROI of a marketing campaign.
 The LTV is the lifetime value of a customer or, on average, how much each customer will spend in a lifetime.
-This helps you gain an understanding of how much a new customer might be worth and can guide you when setting budgets for advertisements, impressions, and other digital marketing.
+This helps you understand how much a new customer might be worth and can guide you when setting budgets for advertisements, impressions, and other digital marketing.

 7. CONVERSION RATE

-When calculating the conversion rate, you take the number of visitors to your site and divide it by the number of purchases.
+When calculating the conversion rate, you divide the number of visitors to your site by the number of purchases.
 For example, if you have 675 visitors to your site with 250 purchases, you’ll divide 250 by 675 and get 37%.
 The conversion rate can help you determine how many visitors you’ll need before reaching your sales goals.

 8. COST PER CONVERSION (CPC)

-Now that you have all the ingredients of measuring online display advertising.
-You can get down one of the most important metrics, CPC, or how much it will cost to gain a new solid customer.
+Now that you have all the ingredients for measuring online display advertising.
+You can get down one of the most critical metrics, CPC, or how much it will cost to convert a prospect.
+Divide your costs by the number of converted prospects to find your CPC.

 HOW DO I KNOW IF MY ADVERTISING IS WORKING?